UglyWillDuckling/diamond-mine/Emerald/emerald/Knowledge/Articles/dev/Git Tips 1- Oldies but Goodies.md

 ## Word Diff

-This is incredibly minor, and some GUIs have nice versions of this (I find GitHub's better than what I'm about to show you, since it subtly does both) but if you _ARE_ running `git diff` on the command line and there is a line change where something small changed within it, you can change Git's default format to word-based rather than line based with the `--word-diff` option.
+This is incredibly minor, and some GUIs have nice versions of this (I find [[GitHub]]'s better than what I'm about to show you, since it subtly does both) but if you _ARE_ running `git diff` on the command line and there is a line change where something small changed within it, you can change Git's default format to word-based rather than line based with the `--word-diff` option.

 ![](https://blog.gitbutler.com/content/images/2024/02/CleanShot-2024-02-08-at-08.19.47@2x.png)